 Instead of following other states like New Jersey which has exceeded expectations, Illinois appears to be going for the big grab.
 Only time will tell if their approach is successful.
 It’s almost a given that experienced Chicago sports betting gurus will be tempted to continue betting with illegal bookies.
 Either that or place their wagers in Iowa.
 Both options offer far more value.

-Gambling operators must also form their partnerships.
-Recently, Hawthorne Race Course and PointsBet announced they plan on building a state-of-the-art venue at Stickney.
-Three other off-track sites are also anticipated.
+Gambling operators have already formed some partnerships.
+For example, Hawthorne Race Course and PointsBet has opened a state-of-the-art venue at Stickney.
+Many more sites are anticipated.

-Speaking of Caesars, because they own Harrah’s, it’s quite likely they will offer Illinoisans a sports betting app.
-With one already proving successful in New Jersey, it shouldn’t take too long to roll one out once all Illinois sports betting legal steps are taken.
+We also expect to see an app from Caesars– because they own Harrah’s, it’s quite likely they will offer Illinoisans a sports betting app.
+With one already proving successful in New Jersey, it shouldn’t take too long to roll one out, since Illinois sports betting is now legal and live.

-BetRivers is another strong candidate.
+BetRivers was another strong candidate, and is now taking bets in Illinois.
 Of course, some of the world’s biggest sports betting brands like William Hill and 888 have been aggressively expanding.
 They are poised to get their share of the fledgling Illinois online sports gambling market.

 Another thing we know is that every Illinois online sports betting app providers must partner with an existing brick-and-mortar bookmaker.
-The state is going to make an exception by issuing three online licenses that don’t require a land-based license holder.
+The state has made an exception by issuing three online licenses that don’t require a land-based license holder.

 Chicago sports betting fans should have a good choice of retail sports betting outlets at their disposal.
-It appears that the Illinois Gaming Board will issue seven licenses to betting venues in or around large sports facilities.
-Wrigley Field, Soldier Field, Guaranteed Rate Field, and the United Center will certainly be at the front of the line.
+There are already betting venues popping up in or around large sports facilities.
+Wrigley Field, Soldier Field, Guaranteed Rate Field, and the United Center either have or will have sportsbooks in-person.
 These are all positive decisions for Illinois sports betting.

-Outside of Chicago, Bridgeview’s SeatGeek Stadium, Joliet’s Chicagoland Speedway, Rosemont’s Allstate Arena, and Wide Technology Raceway are also strong candidates.
+Outside of Chicago, Bridgeview’s SeatGeek Stadium, Joliet’s Chicagoland Speedway, Rosemont’s Allstate Arena, and Wide Technology Raceway are also strong candidates, with some already going live with retail sportsbooks.
 On top of those possibilities, casinos and existing horse tracks are allowed to open sportsbooks and offer sports betting.

 You will notice Northwestern’s Ryan Field is not included in the list of probable sports betting sites?
 That’s because Illinois will not allow bets on anything related to Illinois schools, colleges, or universities.

-The Illinois online sports betting public will also have access to as many as 5,000 betting kiosks.
-They will be much like traditional lottery booths.
-A pilot project will permit 2,500 of these licensed retail outlets in the first year.
-Then, the number should rise to 5,000 the following year.
-These kiosks will be located throughout the state and at larger facilities.
+The Illinois online sports betting public will also have access to as many as 5,000 betting kiosks– they’re being built and launched on a regular basis.
+These are much like traditional lottery kiosks.
 Those in Illinois won’t need to travel very far to place their wagers.